mdmoreau/vagrantfile-wp/README.md

 Local URL where the install can be accessed.
 Use the same value in a Browsersync proxy to enable live reloading.

-`synced_host`

-The location that will sync on the host machine.
-This will commonly be the folder for a theme or plugin in development.

-`synced_guest`
+`target`

-The location that will sync on the guest machine.
+The directory containing the Vagrantfile will be synced to this location on the guest machine.
 WordPress will be installed at `/var/www/html`.

+`uploads`

+URL to the uploads directory from another install.
+Used to view files during development without needing to have them stored locally.

 ## Setup